aborealis/Astronomy-python/README.md

 # Python packages for astronomers
 ## 1. Primary direction (ancient astronomy)

 A valuable class to calculate primary directions in Placidus house system.
-Requires swisseph library to be installed (`pip[env] install pyswisseph`)
+Requires swisseph library to be installed (`pip [pipenv] install pyswisseph`)

 ### 1.1.
 Basic usage
 #### 1.1.1.
 Import and Declaration